cl1xa/Sanctuary/README.md

 Sanctuary is a protection only mod menu base for GTA-V Online.
 Strictly for educational purposes only.

-This menu is currently in beta.
+* This menu is currently in alpha and is unfinished.
-Many fundamental changes will be made very quickly throughout the development process.
+* Many fundamental changes will be made very quickly throughout the development process.
+* Lots of features are messy and unoptimized at the moment, they serve as a proof of concept for now.

 ## Features
 #// = To be added in the near future

 [KICK PROTECTION]

+ (I understand these are basic features, but I'm working top down in terms of complexity.
+Everything will be added eventually)

-* Script event handler
+* //Script event handler
-* Scripted game event protection
+* //Scripted game event protection
-* Host desync prevention
+* Host desync prevention (outdated)

 [CRASH PROTECTION]